stratosphere/stratosphere.github.io/docs/0.5/program_execution/cli_client.markdown

 ## Command Line Interface

 Stratosphere provides a command line interface to run programs that are packages as JAR files, and control their execution.
-The command line interface is part of any Stratosphere setup, available in local single node setups, and in distributed setups.
-It is located under `<stratosphere-home>/bin/stratosphere`, and targets the running Stratosphere master (JobManager) that was started from the same installation directory.
+The command line interface is part of any Stratosphere setup, available in local single node setups and in distributed setups.
+It is located under `<stratosphere-home>/bin/stratosphere` and connects by default to the running Stratosphere master (JobManager) that was started from the same installation directory.

-A prerequisite to using the command line interface is that the Stratosphere master (JobManager) has been started (via `start-local.sh` or `start-cluster.sh`).
+A prerequisite to using the command line interface is that the Stratosphere master (JobManager) has been started (via `<stratosphere-home>/bin/start-local.sh` or `<stratosphere-home>/bin/start-cluster.sh`).

 The command line can be used to